micahsophia/DegenToken/README.md

 5. Create and add custom power-ups using the "addCustomPowerUp" function.
 6. Users can purchase power-ups using the "purchasePowerUp" function.
 7. Check user power-ups and remaining durations for active power-ups using the respective functions.

-## Contributing

-If you'd like to contribute to the development of this project, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License